-In August 2021, in order to raise capital to fund the Company's planned expenditures and meet its obligations, the Company issued and sold an aggregate of (i) 40,000,000 shares of common stock and (ii) warrants to purchase 40,000,000 shares of common stock in an underwritten public offering.
-Each share was sold together with one warrant to purchase one share of common stock at a combined public offering price of \$1.00 per share of the common stock and the accompanying warrant.
-The warrants have an exercise price of \$1.00 per share, are exercisable at any time, and will expire five years following the date of issuance.
-In addition, the Company granted the underwriter a 30-day option to purchase up to 6,000,000 shares of common stock ("Overallotment Stock Option") and/or warrants to purchase 6,000,000 shares of common stock ("Overallotment Warrant Option") at a price of \$0.99 per share of common stock and/or \$0.01 per warrant.
-The warrants and Overallotment Warrant Options were issued in the money based on the public offering terms.
+In August 2021, the Company issued and sold an aggregate of (i) 1,600,000 shares of common stock and (ii) warrants to purchase 1,600,000 shares of common stock in an underwritten public offering.
+Each share was sold together with one warrant to purchase one share of common stock at a combined public offering price of \$25.00 per share of the common stock and the accompanying warrant.
+The warrants have an exercise price of \$25.00 per share, are exercisable at any time, and will expire five years following the date of issuance.
+In addition, the Company granted the underwriter a 30-day option to purchase up to 240,000 shares of common stock ("Overallotment Stock Option") and/or warrants to purchase 240,000 shares of common stock ("Overallotment Warrant Option") at a price of \$24.75 per share of common stock and/or \$0.25 per warrant.
+The warrants and Overallotment Warrant

+Options were issued in the money based on the public offering terms.
 The Company received approximately \$37.4 million in net proceeds, after deducting underwriting discounts and commissions and other offering expenses payable by the Company.

 Pursuant to ASC 815, the Company deemed the Overallotment Stock Option to meet the scope exception for equity classification, and the warrants and Overallotment Warrant Option to be classified as a liability (collectively "the Warrant Liability") at fair value initially with subsequent changes in fair value recorded in earnings.
 The warrants were recorded at a fair value of \$41.8 million and the Overallotment Warrant Option at a fair value of \$6.2 million, both determined using the Black-Scholes Model.
-As the total fair value of the Warrant Liability exceeds the total proceeds of \$37.4 million, the Company recorded a loss of the \$8.1 million excess to loss on warrant liability in the consolidated statements of operations.
+As the total fair value of the Warrant Liability exceeds the total proceeds of \$37.4 million, the Company recorded a loss of the \$8.1 million excess to gain (loss) on warrant liabilities in the consolidated statements of operations.
 Accordingly, there were no proceeds allocated to the common stock issued or the Overallotment Stock Option granted as part of this transaction.
-The Company incurred a total of \$2.8 million in issuance costs, which were allocated between the warrants, Overallotment Warrant Option, common stock and Overallotment Stock Option on a relative fair value basis and expensed in the consolidated statements of operations.
+The Company incurred a total of \$2.8 million in issuance costs, which were allocated between the warrants, Overallotment Warrant Option, common stock and Overallotment Stock Option on a relative fair value basis.

-The Overallotment Warrant Option was partially exercised in August for warrants to purchase an aggregate of 1,932,000 shares of common stock and the Company recognized a gain on the warrant liability in the amount of \$3.4 million in the consolidated statements of operations.
+The Overallotment Warrant Option was partially exercised in August for warrants to purchase an aggregate of 77,280 shares of common stock and the Company recognized a gain on the warrant liability in the amount of \$3.4 million in the consolidated statements of operations.
 The remaining Overallotment Warrant Option expired in September 2021 and the Company recognized a gain of \$1.9 million in the consolidated statements of operations.
 The Warrant Liability was remeasured at \$18.7 million as of December 31, 2021 and the Company recognized a loss on warrant liability in the amount of \$6.7 million in the consolidated statements of operations during the year ended December 31, 2021.
+The Warrant Liability was remeasured at \$0.5 million as of December 31, 2022 and the Company recognized a gain on warrant liability in the amount of \$18.2 million in the consolidated statements of operations during the year ended December 31, 2022.